 Below is a video, found via The Daily Dish, of a girl, maybe four or five, mimicking the dancing in a music video featuring Beyonce.
 She’s amazing!
 Watch her go:

 Okay… now for sociological comments… these are all Gwen’s ideas, by the way, even though I’m posting it:

 We often think of childhood socialization as a top-down process.
 That is, we imagine that children are empty vessels and adults, mostly parents maybe, fill them up with whatever they please.
 It may be true that the parents of this little girl actively, even aggressively, encouraged her to learn this dance.
 But it’s also possible that this is driven by that little girl.
 In which case, it may illustrate how kids can take an active part in their own socialization.
 Clearly these parents don’t mind that their daughter is watching Beyonce, but she may be taking the initiative to emulate a public figure she’s seeing in the media (which surely includes messages about how to look, dress, etc.).
-Even if these parents don’t like everything about that message (or other models she might follow), they can’t actually protect her from the ever-present messages about femininity that are all around her, which are going to affect how she thinks about herself, what she should be, etc.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+Even if these parents don’t like everything about that message (or other models she might follow), they can’t actually protect her from the ever-present messages about femininity that are all around her, which are going to affect how she thinks about herself, what she should be, etc.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.